Local SEO Featured

 • “Emergency Locksmith Pricing Explained” (transparency builds trust)

 Average video length that performed best: 90 seconds to 3 minutes.
-Short enough for mobile viewing, detailed enough to demonstrate expertise.
+Short enough for mobile, long enough to show real expertise.

-Sarah’s biggest competitive advantage wasn’t her perfect schema markup or comprehensive content.
+Sarah’s biggest competitive advantage was not schema markup or content depth.

-It was the “Available Now” status in her Google Business Profile that updated every 15 minutes based on technician location.
+It was the “Available Now” status in her Google Business Profile, updated every 15 minutes from technician locations.

-When AI systems saw “3 technicians available—15 min ETA in downtown Denver,” they prioritized Denver Lock & Key over competitors with better domain authority but no real-time data.
+When AI systems saw “3 technicians available, 15 min ETA in downtown Denver,” they cited Denver Lock & Key over competitors with stronger domain authority but no live data.

-The locksmiths who thrived in AI search did something their competitors refused to do: published transparent pricing.
+The locksmiths who thrived in AI search did something their competitors refused to do: published their prices.

-AI Overviews for queries like “emergency locksmith cost” would pull pricing data from websites that provided clear ranges:
+AI Overviews for queries like “emergency locksmith cost” pulled pricing data from websites that gave clear ranges:

 • “Emergency car lockout: $85-$150”